Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 #### The 4 steps of MuTalk Analysis

-The mutation testing analysis of MuTalk works with two main elements: the source code to mutate and the tests that go with it.
+MuTalk mutation testing analysis works with two main elements: the source code to mutate and the tests that go with it.
-With those, the analysis then goes through 4 phases:
+Once those are provided, the analysis then goes through 4 phases:
 * [An initial test run](#Initial-test-run)
 * [A coverage analysis](#Coverage-analysis)
 * [The generation of mutants](#Mutant-generation)